Camping is just not camping without the ooey-gooey, crunchy-chewy treat of campfire s’mores. I say s’mores plural because you can’t eat just one.

 What was your favorite thing you remember about camping?

 It’s hard to say which part of camping was my favorite.
 Was it waking to the smell of fresh coffee percolating on the stove?
 Maybe it was the crystal clear, deep, dark blue night skies littered with a million miles of endless stars.
 Or was it the smell of the crackling campfire, popping, hissing, smoldering and wafting through the crisp, chilly night air?
+Then again, breaking into a freeze-dried food pouch from our survival food supplies always made me feel like an astronaut, so that was always a highlight for me.

 As a kid, you’d think it would be hard to top the horseplay in the shallow water or the dips of the inner tubes as you floated down the lazy river.

 But no, it was the s’mores that really brought us together as a family.
 It helps when the camping trip is fun and well planned out to be able to do so many activities as well.
 Quiet family time huddled over the campfire, our long wooden sticks poked into the fire waiting for that marshmallow to get to just the right melty crispness before it was smooshed and sandwiched between the patiently waiting graham cracker loaded with chocolate.
 That was, if someone didn’t knock it off into the fire first, in a friendly marshmallow meets stick battle.
+The only thing I’d change next time we go camping is to hire a motorhome; they’re just so much more comfortable, but I need to find somewhere like this Cairns motorhome rental agency closer to home first.

 Well, camping season just wasn’t coming soon enough for me this year and I couldn’t wait one more minute before having one of those delicious treats.